 My dad used to joke “you should cut out the middle man and throw it straight down the toilet” I think he may have had a point.
 Most veggie burgers look like they’ve made it half way through the digestive system on a good day… And mine are no exception, although they’re not stupidly massive and they taste very nice.
 Although, someone on Facebook did kindly comment that they looked like “dried up old dog shit”.
 Bit brutal, but I hear you.

 Cannellini & Gruyere Burgers

-1 can of cannellini beans, rinsed and drained (kidney beans also work well)
+1 can of cannellini beans, rinsed & drained (kidney beans also work well)

 1/4 tsp mild chilli powder